randomrandom/deep-atrous-cnn-sentiment/README.md

 ## Dataset & Preprocessing
 Currently the only supported dataset is the one provided by the [Bag of Words Meets Bags of Popcorn](https://www.kaggle.com/c/word2vec-nlp-tutorial/rules) challenge, instructions how to obtain and preprocess it can be found [here](https://github.com/randomrandom/deep-atrous-cnn-sentiment/tree/master/data/datasets/kaggle_popcorn_challenge)

+The Kaggle dataset contains 25,000 labeled examples of movie reviews.
+Positive movie reviews are labeled with 1, while negative movie reviews are labeled with 0.
+The dataset is split into 20,000 training and 5,000 validation examples.
 ## Training the network

 Execute